brianpm/cre_pex/README.md

 - `preliminary_lwoff_precipitation_response.ipynb` : this was probably the first notebook that started the project following initial conversations among the authors.
 Already in this notebook a lot of the main conclusions are being sketched out, and some of the figures come out of this first look at the LWoff experiments.
 - `revision_check_fig3_confidence.ipynb` : this is where we did bootstrapped confidence intervals to make sure that Figure 3 is significant.
 - `tracker_explainer.ipynb` : some tests of the tracking method; in particular, I was exploring how different structure matrices impact the tracking to approximate merging/splitting.

+## Data files
+I saved zonal means, quantiles, and histograms as intermediate files to speed up some analysis.
+I'm including them in the repository because they are small.
+The file names provide some indication of processing (e.g., region), but I **strongly advise** to use these only for testing purposes, and re-calculate them from the original CMIP files.

+## Contact
+Contact me for additional details regarding analysis.
+This is **not a software package**, and I provide it with no support.
+The intention is to document the code used for the paper for purposes of transparency.
+Even if you are attempting to reproduce the results, I advise that you develop your own codes to do it, and compare with the included codes and the paper.
+I can try to help with reasonable inquiries.
+CMIP data can be downloaded from the ESGF [https://esgf-node.llnl.gov/search/cmip6/].
+The cloud-locking data is available on [Zenodo](https://www.zenodo.org) (doi: `10.5281/zenodo.3591996`).